mvmike/min-cal-widget/PRIVACY_POLICY.md

 ## Overview

-* It does not collect, store or share any personal data, neither from you or your device
+* It does not collect, store or share any personal data, neither from you nor your device
 * It contains no third party SDKs for adverts, analytics, or telemetry (in fact, there are no closed-source components)

 ## Data Stored on Your Device